 As it stands (we can’t speak to what changes developer Bluehole will patch in post-launch) PlayerUnknown Battlegrounds’ arsenal of weapons all have their standout guns and items that prove more effective for certain playstyles.

 For instance, the AKM is a beast of an assault rifle at close and medium ranges, but has one helluva recoil.
-Alternatively, you can settle on the M16 if you’re looking for something that’s deadlier over longer ranges.
+Alternatively, you can settle on the M16 if you’re looking for something that’s deadlier over longer ranges (but you'll need to attach a decent scope to make the most of it).
 Talking of long range, the monster Karabiner 98 Kurz (Kar98) is a bolt-action rifle with serious stopping power and is well worth your time.

 Each of these weapons can be augmented with add-ons that you'll find around the map, which can transform some of the less useful weapons with the addition of a good scope for example.

 Finally, many guns have different firing modes, meaning you can switch between single-shout and rapid-fire modes.
 Be sure to switch any sub-machine guns to 'burst' or 'automatic' mode immediately, or risk finding yourself in a short-range firefight with a single-shot weapon.

 Be strict with your looting